 ART: Not after I stab ‘em!

 AUSTIN: I’m thinking about what, what their intentions are.
 I’m thinking about how --So one of the things that’s neat in Dungeon World is every creature from a human to a ghoul has kind of like instincts that they wanna follow, or something that they want, or something that they do.
 So I’m trying to think about how this character will react.
 I think it [pauses] --And if it can communicate with you.
-It, it [pauses] --You hear it, you hear it’s voice.
+It, it [pauses] --You hear it, you hear its voice.
 It’s a, it’s a loud [pauses] well def- --Like loud and proud voice.
 But, but also kind of, it has kind of a blue collar tinge to it, do y’know what I mean?
 Like it’s a worker, it’s a worker’s voice.

 KEITH: So this is like a sous chef?